syves/xml-parser/xml-parser/README.md

   ;    sql/format))

 ## this does not work because of the cast cannot be inserted here?
-* would need to cast incoming date-of-birth which is a varchar as a date to conform to db type DATE.
+* would need to cast incoming date-of-birth which is a varying character as a date to conform to db type DATE.

 ;(jdbc/query db-spec
 ;  (-> (select :fname :lname :dob :phone)